 For example, the Cumberland County Sheriff’s Office issues press releases on its arrest records of certain individuals.5

-For a full list of county sheriff’s arrest logs and contact information, visit the Maine arrest and criminal record guide — this guide provides even more details on arresting agencies and criminal record agencies too.
+For a full list of county sheriff’s arrest logs and criminal record custodian contact information, visit the Maine arrest and criminal record guide — this guide provides even more details on arresting agencies and criminal record agencies too.

 At the state level, searchers may look up mugshots through the Maine State Bureau of Identification portal.

-Who Can Access a Juvenile’s Criminal History in Maine?
+How To Access a Juvenile’s Criminal History in Maine

 In general, whether a juvenile’s documents are open to public scrutiny is determined by several factors, like the magnitude of the charge, age, whether the Juvenile Court found probable cause to believe the juvenile decided to commit the alleged juvenile crime, and whether there is a competency proceeding pending in the Juvenile Court.